 What is Medical Gap Cover exactly?

-Gap cover is short term insurance that takes care of the expenses your medical aid doesn’t pay.
+The product is short term insurance that takes care of the expenses your medical aid doesn’t pay.
 Before you check out any policy, first do research and find out what the cover entails.
-There are many gap cover plans on the market today, such as Stratum, Ambledown, Xelus and Complimed, so it is important to do research and choose the right one.
+There are many plans on the market today, such as Stratum, Ambledown, Zestlife, Xelus and Complimed, so it is important to do research and choose the right one.

-Given scenarios like this, it’s obvious that gap cover is stepping in where medical aids aren’t, and the many benefits that gap cover offers help South Africans enjoy greater peace of mind.
+Given scenarios like this, it’s obvious that shortfall insurance is stepping in where medical aids aren’t, and the many benefits that gap cover offers help South Africans enjoy greater peace of mind.

 Get a Quote by completing and submitting the form on this page.